fpryor33/ConleyDynamics.jl/docs/src/man/tutorial.md

 *invariant set* is a subset ``S \subset K`` of the simplicial complex such that for every simplex ``\sigma \in S`` there exists a solution through ``\sigma`` which is contained in ``S`` and which exists for all forward and backward time.
-For example, in our example the following are sample invariant sets:
+In our example the following are sample invariant sets:

 - Every critical cell ``\sigma`` by itself is an invariant set, since we can choose the constant solution ``\sigma`` in the above definition.
 Thus, also